A RESPONSIVE WEBSITE FOR THE MUHC

 To be brief, the rules for the accessibility of Web content are enforced by WCAG standards, which include a wide range of recommendations to make a website accessible to people living with disabilities.

-These suggestions can include the ability to change the contrast of a page, increase the font of the text, the addition of descriptive behind each multimedia content ... recommendations to make the content of your website readable for all.
+These suggestions can include the ability to change the contrast of a page, increase the font of the text, the addition of descriptive all multimedia content ... essentially, recommendations to make the content of your website readable for all.

-Thanks to these good practices, the MUHC's new website now offers a complete and satisfying user experience for all patients and visitors alike.
+Thanks to these best practices, the MUHC's new website now offers a complete and satisfying user experience for all patients and visitors alike.

 Recommended video: : https://www.youtube.com/watch?v=ODfdH4KabCo&feature=youtu.be

 Finally, the McGill University Health Center website is the result of a solid partnership.
-Through this experience, MultipleMedia had the opportunity to completely revise the MUHC website from the mobile and desktop artistic direction to the development of the final platform.
+Through this experience, MultipleMedia had the opportunity to completely revise the MUHC website, from the artistic direction of the mobile and desktop websites to the development of the final platform.

 Do you have a digital project? contact us!